 What is the timeline of the transition process?

 The ICG announced the release of a suggested timeline along with a graphic representation for the transition process.
 While this timeline is aggressive, every attempt has been made to be flexible and allow all communities to participate effectively.
 Our goal is for the operational community proposals to be received by January 15, 2015, and for the transition to be complete by September 30, 2015.

+Has the target deadline for operational communities to submit proposals to the ICG been changed from January 25 to January 31?

+No. The target deadline has not been changed.
+It is still January 15, 2015.

 Are there alternative scenarios if the target date of Sep.
 2015 is not met?

 The ICG takes the task at hand very seriously and aims to meet the target date.
 This should not mean, in any way, compromising the quality or functionality of the submitted transition proposal or failing to meet any of the NTIA criteria.
-The contract between NTIA and ICANN regarding the IANA function does, however, include the capacity for the contract period to be extended.
-If this was to be the case, an Act of the US Congress may be required to change the contract before its next expiry date.
+Yet, in the unlikely event of not meeting the target date, it’s up to the NTIA to decide on the next steps.

 What is required for the community processes to succeed by the target deadline?